The global pandemic: a catalyst for digital transformation

 The global pandemic has sped up the pace of change in the technology market.
 Here we explore some of the main trends in digital transformation.

 Digital transformation.
 Digital business.
 Digital technology.
 Digital disruption.
 No matter how you refer to it, the digital revolution is here.
-But what does digital transformation mean in a world that's currently dominated by COVID-19?
-And where are organisations now in their transformation journey?
-More importantly, what are the new drivers?
+But what does digital transformation mean in a world that’s been disrupted by COVID-19?
+Where are organisations now on their transformation journey and importantly, what are the key drivers?

 Navigating new digital transformation challenges

-The emergence and spread of COVID-19 around the world is having an unprecedented impact on people and business testing even the most resilient.
-Technology is allowing people to connect at a time of isolation and the adoption of digital technology has an equally important role for business and the economy.
+The spread of COVID-19 around the world has had an unprecedented impact on people and business and has put even the most resilient to the test.
+Technology has allowed people to connect at a time of isolation and the adoption of digital technology has had an equally important role for businesses and the economy.
 While the trends described below are not new, their importance has never been greater.

-Organisations that have made progress on the digital transformation journey are best placed to weather the current storm.
-Those that now recognise the unique business challenges they face and how technology can be applied to save time and money, reduce risk and improve customer experience, quality and profit will be the ones who emerge from this crisis strongest and best placed to thrive.
+Organisations that had progressed their digital transformation journey prior to the pandemic were best placed to weather the storm.
+Those who recognised the value of technology and how it can be applied to save time and money, reduce risk and improve customer experience, quality and profit are the ones who will be most prepared as the restrictions on our lives begin to ease.

 Applications to support better communication

-Adopting agile principles in the development of new apps, which ensures business focus, user engagement, quality, adaptability and the ability to deliver on time, will be crucial.
+Adopting agile principles in the development of new apps, which ensures businesses focus on user engagement, quality, adaptability, and the ability to deliver on time will be crucial.

-Increasingly, digital enterprises are adopting a multi-cloud approach, consisting of on-premise, private cloud and public cloud.
-In a 2019 Gartner survey of public cloud users, over 80% of respondents said they were working with two or more cloud providers, with AWS, MS Azure and Google Cloud Platform dominating.
+Increasingly, digital enterprises have adopted hybrid IT, a multi-cloud approach, consisting of on-premise, private cloud and public cloud.
+In a 2019 Gartner survey of public cloud users, over 80% of respondents said they were working with two or more cloud providers, with Amazon Web Services, Microsoft Azure and Google Cloud Platform dominating.

 This trend is set to accelerate as organisations are keen to avoid vendor lock-in and look to take advantage of the best platform for an application.
 Factors such as availability, scalability, performance, data sovereignty, regulatory requirements and cost all influence the decision.

-One of the main benefits of public cloud during the pandemic is the ability to deploy new applications very quickly, in hours or days, rather than in weeks or months which is often the case with traditional on-premises environments.
-Cloud based collaboration tools such as Teams, WebEx and Zoom have been able to meet the huge spike in user demand during the pandemic by making use of the scalability afforded by public cloud.
+A benefit of public cloud is the ability to deploy new applications very quickly, in hours or days, rather than in weeks or months that are often the case with traditional on-premises environments.
+Cloud-based collaboration tools such as Teams, WebEx and Zoom have been able to meet the huge spike in user-demand during the pandemic by making use of the scalability afforded by public cloud.

-A very difficult economic landscape lies ahead, and many companies grapple with the fallout of the pandemic and will be seeking to reduce costs and protect capital.
-The pay-as-you-go economics of public cloud will be attractive to many, who will be reluctant to make long term, capital investments in data centres and infrastructure.
+A very difficult economic landscape lies ahead, and many companies grapple with the fallout of the pandemic and will be seeking to continue to reduce costs and protect capital.
+The pay-as-you-go economics of public cloud are attractive to many, who have been reluctant to make long term, capital investments in data centres and infrastructure.

 Technology supporting the flexible modern workplace

-However, organisations will need to invest in the appropriate technology, network connectivity, security and staff training to ensure employees can securely access the systems they need to remain productive.
+Those organisations have needed to invest heavily in the appropriate technology, network connectivity, security and staff training to ensure employees are able to securely access the systems they need to remain productive.
 Investment in remote working is now a mainstay of business budgets.

-The use of collaboration tools such as Teams, Skype for Business, WebEx and Zoom has increased exponentially during lockdown.
-Microsoft says meetings on its Teams service recently hit a new daily record of 2.7 billion meeting minutes in one day, up 200% from 900 million in mid-March.
+The use of collaboration tools such as Microsoft Teams, Skype for Business, WebEx and Zoom has increased exponentially during 2020 and into 2021.

 The role of artificial intelligence in customer experience

-The rollout of the 'Fifth Generation' (5G) mobile network is a huge focus for the mobile network providers and will spur innovation in IoT.
-The almost instant transfer of data between IoT devices and the cloud, where a huge amount of processing will be done will open-up a world of possibilities.
+The rollout of the ‘Fifth Generation’ (5G) mobile network has been a major focus for the mobile network providers and will spur innovation in Internet of Things (IoT).
+The almost instant transfer of data between IoT devices and the cloud, where a huge amount of processing is done, is opening up a world of possibilities.

 Digital enterprises will need to harness this opportunity post-pandemic, to be more efficient and find new ways of being competitive – whether that be manufacturers using IoT to ensure uptime of machinery through predictive maintenance, or haulage firms using autonomous vehicles to deliver goods.

-As the world emerges from lockdown, business will need to continue to invest in cybersecurity expertise, tools and processes to ensure it stays one step ahead of those with malicious intent.
+As the UK emerges from lockdown, businesses will need to continue to invest in cybersecurity expertise, tools and processes to ensure they stay one step ahead of those with malicious intent.